Fair Isaac (FICO) Q1 2017 Results - Earnings Call Transcript

 It does have the potential to open up doors in new areas like marketing and particularly since we now have this DMS platform that allows our customers to use the same data from multiple data feeds but the same data to inform different kinds of activities, whether its origination or line management, or marketing solutions or customer communications, we now can append this Customer Communication Service to many other things.
 So we anticipate the demand it will grow beyond even the two franchises were strong right now.

-Matt E. Galinko - Sidoti & Co.
+Matthew E. Galinko - Sidoti & Co.
 LLC

 Got it.
 Thanks.
-And maybe last field kind of question here, but insofar as you have a lot of products that you're – I think to some degree experimenting with or testing, that you know aren't necessarily core at this point but, you know, if you find kind of a non-core product that you think you could better monetize through divesting the product line, I mean, do you think about that at all?
-Or do you still feel that everything you have today is better taken to market under, you know, the FICO umbrella?
+And maybe a left field kind of question here, but insofar as you have a lot of products that you're I think to some degree experimenting with or testing, that aren't necessarily core at this point, but if you find kind of a non-core product that you think you could better monetize through divesting the product line, I mean, do you think about that at all?
+Or do you still feel that everything you have today is better taken to market under the FICO umbrella?

 William J. Lansing - Fair Isaac Corp.

 Well that's a great question Matthew.
 I mean, we have a fairly disciplined process here.
-We've adopted GE's S1-S2 strategy process where we review all of our businesses twice a year, kind of mid-year with a look to what the three-year outlook looks like, and we look at the competitive environment in the market and total addressable market, what the headwinds are, how strong our product is, and what its prospects look like and we then we come back towards the end of the year, where we tighten down and lock up the budget for the subsequent year, and that is the S2 part of the S1-S2 process and in that we kind of have the buttoned tactical next year plan.
+We've adopted GE's S1-S2 strategy process where we review all of our businesses twice a year, kind of mid-year with a look to what the three year outlook looks like, and we look at the competitive environment and the market and total addressable market, and what the headwinds are, how strong our product is, and what its prospects looked like.
+And we then we come back towards the end of the year, where we tighten down and lock up the budget for the subsequent year, and that's the S2 part of the S1-S2 process and in that we kind of have the buttoned up tactical next year plan.

 In the course of that strategy work, we always evaluate whether it makes sense for us to continue to be in the business, whether the business would be more valuable in someone else's hands, and whether we're adequately resourcing some of our young not yet big and widely profitable businesses.
-And, of course, that's a challenge for a company like ours because we have prospects that are really tremendous, far more than we can effectively resource.
-I think we recognize that we have this kind of feast of riches in analytics and we can't participate in all of the great opportunities we have around us.
+And of course, that's a challenge for a company like ours because we have prospects that are really tremendous, far more than we can effectively resource.
+I think we recognize that we have this kind of feast of riches in analytics and we can't participate in all the great opportunities we have around us.

-I would say that the businesses that we're in, we have the half dozen or so core franchises where we're typically number one or number two in the business and if we're not number one or number, we believe we have the industry leading product.
-And there is only a couple exceptions to that in our portfolio and where there is an exception, we're usually in it for different reason or because we believe that there is an opportunity for us to improve it.
+I would say that the businesses that we're in, we have the half dozen or so core franchises where we're typically number one or number two in the business and if we're not number one or number two, we believe we have the industry leading product.
+And there is only a couple of exceptions to that in our portfolio and where there is an exception, we're usually in it for a different reason or because we believe that there is an opportunity for us to improve it.

 And so I would say that that's a long way of saying that we're pretty happy with the portfolio.
 There is nothing in the portfolio today that we're prepared to divest or that we're seriously contemplating divesting.
 There are some growth opportunities that have to be managed carefully because we can't do everything we'd like to do and so we have to pick our winners.

-For example, you know, we're putting a lot of investment into cyber right now.
+For example, we're putting a lot of investment into cyber right now.
 That's a money losing business for FICO because we're pouring in resources and the revenue is not there yet.
-We have every expectation that that's going to be great business in several years.
+We have every expectation that that's going to be a great business in several years.
 And so we are resourcing it appropriately.
 But of course that's going to crowd out some other opportunities and that's what it is doing and those are the hard decisions we have to make.

-Matt E. Galinko - Sidoti & Co.
+Matthew E. Galinko - Sidoti & Co.
 LLC

 Got it.
 I appreciate that color and congrats on the quarter.